automl/DACBench/examples/benchmarks/theory/README.md

 Note that `test_env` indicates whether we are using this environment for training an RL agent or for evaluating a (learnt or baseline) policy.
 The difference between `test_env=False` and `test_env=True` is that with the former one (used for training): (i) cutoff time for an episode is set to 0.8*n^2 (n: problem size); and (ii) if an action is out of range, we stop the episode immediately and return a large negative reward (see `envs/theory.py` for more details), while the latter one means that the benchmark's original cutoff time is used, and out-of-range action will be clipped to nearest valid value and the episode will continue.

-For a full example of how to run the benchmark with various settings, please have a look at the four examples in `examples.py`.
+For a full example of how to run the benchmark with various settings, please have a look at the five examples in `examples.py`.
 To run those examples, set the `PYTHONPATH` environment variable to your DACBench folder:
 ```
 export PYTHONPATH=<your_DACBench_folder>/:$PYTHONPATH
 ```

-The four examples demonstrate how to:
+The five examples demonstrate how to:

 - Create a benchmark with different settings as described above.
 - Evaluate a random policy and the optimal policies (discrete and non-discrete version) for a particular benchmark.
 - Train a DDQN agent, evaluate the learnt agent and compare it with the optimal policy of the same setting.
+- Calculate runtime (mean/std) of a policy without having to run the policy.
+The calculation is done using formulas derived from theoretical results.

 ### 3. Running multiple experiments: